 These are all available from Amazon with super-fast Prime delivery!

-Growing Lavender
+Growing Lavender for Cutting

 Grow Lavender in the Garden

 Growing lavender is super easy.
 They’re an easy-care and low-water use plant, they look great and they smell AMAZING when they’re in bloom!
+If you’re lucky enough to have a garden at home, or even a small patio where you can have a few potted plants, I definitely recommend that you plant some lavender so that you can have buds of your own to dry.
+An added bonus is that butterflies and bees love them!

 We have about 22 English lavender plants in our front yard that fill us with delight every summer with their beautiful blooms and amazing scent.
-An added bonus is that bees love them!

-We planted our lavender when they were tiny and within a year, they were pretty big and produced lots of stems and flowers for harvesting.
-Our bushes provide more lavender buds than we can harvest each year to make DIY lavender sachets.
-The only downside is that they need to be cut back each year, otherwise they would be huge!
-Make sure to plant them at least three feet apart to allow for growth.
+We planted our lavender when they were tiny and within a year, they were pretty big and produced lots of flowers for harvesting.
+In fact, they produce more flowers than we can possibly harvest each year.
+The only downside is that they need to be cut back every year, otherwise they would be huge!
+Pro tip – make sure to plant them at least three feet apart to allow for growth.

 Grow Lavender in Pots

-Another option is to grow them in pots or containers.
+Another option is to grow Lavender in pots or containers.
 I’ve seen small lavender plants for sale at Trader Joe’s that you can transplant into a larger pot or container at home.
 They should also be readily available at nurseries in late Spring or early Summer.
 Make sure to use a large enough pot to allow for rapid growth.
 I recommend at least a 12-16″ pot with a hole in the bottom for drainage.
 Lavender plants like a lot of sun, so be sure to place them somewhere they can get direct sunlight for at least 6 hours a day.

-Types of Lavender
+Types of Lavender to Grow for Drying

 Lavender comes in many varieties and they’re all beautiful.
 English lavender (Lavendula angustifolio) contains more oils than other varieties, and are the most commonly used variety for making essential oils, aromatherapy and bath products, as well as for culinary purposes.
 Other common types of lavender include French and Spanish lavender.
 We have 5 varieties in shades of purple, magenta and white and we love them all!
 We only harvest the purple English lavender for drying though.